 Questions in Counselling

-Questions in counselling is classed as a basic skill.
 The counsellor uses open questions to clarify his or her understanding of what the client is feeling.
-Leading questions are to be avoided as they can impair the counselling relationship.

-When thinking about a question, first ask yourself whether it is necessary.
+When thinking about asking a client a question, first ask yourself whether the question is necessary.

 A basic rule here is to ask a question only if you feel it will: